skynetapp/Sugar-Sample-Code/New Contact.md

 Write message to log file which reports the start time and add the login parameters to WSDL call.

-- Here login parameters are created and passed to WSDL call **login**.
+- Here pass username and password to WSDL call **login** for user login.

 **_Code:_**